-While Savage hoped to leave his mark in baseball with his play on the field, there is no doubt his backup plan of becoming a professional wrestler and the 32-year career that followed earned him a place as a renowned pop culture icon that was beloved by millions around the world.
+While Savage hoped to leave his mark in baseball with his play on the field, there is no doubt his backup plan of becoming a professional wrestler and the 32-year career that followed earned him a place as a renowned pop culture icon beloved by millions around the world.
 While Savage made his name in the ring, his time on the diamond is remembered back home.
-A plaque honoring Randy Poffo hangs with more than 60 others in a hallway of North Downers Grove High School, near the gym door closest to the athletic department’s office, second row down from the ceiling.
+A plaque honoring Randy Poffo hangs with more than 60 others in a hallway of North Downers Grove North High School, near the gym door closest to the athletic department’s office, second row down from the ceiling.

 "The baseball thing seemed like a negative when I got the pink slip," Savage told The Baltimore Sun in a June 1994 interview." but actually it was the best break I ever had."

 Listen to Lanny Poffo Talk About the Baseball Career of his Brother, Randy Savage: